-Assam, in India's north east region, offers plenty of appeal for wildlife lovers.
-The highlight is Kaziranga National Park, where you'll find the largest population of the prehistoric looking one-horned rhinoceros in the world.
+Assam, in India's northeast region, offers plenty of appeal for wildlife lovers.
+The highlight is Kaziranga National Park, where you'll find the largest population of the prehistoric-looking one-horned rhinoceros in the world.
 Go on an elephant safari to spot them hiding in the wide expanse of grasslands.
 Another attraction is the birdlife -- both there and at Nameri National Park, which offers casual bird watching treks.
-If you want get away from the crowds try the lesser-known Pobitora Wildlife Sanctuary as an alternative.
+If you want to get away from the crowds try the lesser-known Pobitora Wildlife Sanctuary as an alternative.

-Nagarhole gains its name from the snake like river that winds its way through it.
-The park is a place of unspoiled wilderness, with serene forest, bubbling streams, and a tranquil lake.
-Nagarhole can be explored by jeep, elephant back and boat.
+Nagarhole gains its name from the snake-like river that winds its way through it.
+This park is a place of unspoiled wilderness, with serene forest, bubbling streams, and a tranquil lake.
+Nagarhole can be explored by jeep, elephant back, and boat.
 Visitors can also go trekking.
 It's not unusual to see herds of elephants on the river bank.
-If you love elephants, also check out these 3 Non-Exploitive Places to See Elephants in India.

 Keoladeo National Park (formerly Bharatpur Bird Sanctuary), located 50 kilometers from Agra, was once a duck hunting reserve of the maharajas.
-It has more than 350 species of birds, including the Palaearctic migratory waterfowl and large congregation of non-migratory resident breeding birds.
+It has more than 350 species of birds, including the Palaearctic migratory waterfowl and a large congregation of non-migratory resident breeding birds.
 The park is open from sunrise until sunset all year round, although a third of it is often submerged during the monsoon season.
 The best time to visit is from August to November for resident breeding birds and November to March for migrant birds.
 Inside the park, it's possible to walk, ride bicycles, or take a cycle rickshaw or boat (when the water level is high).
-Stay at Royal Farm guest house and enjoy delicious home cooked organic food, or splurge at the heritage Chandra Mahal Haveli.
-These Top Bird Sanctuaries in India are also worth visiting.
+Stay at Royal Farm guest house and enjoy delicious home-cooked organic food, or splurge at the heritage Chandra Mahal Haveli.

 Leopard: Kambeshwar Ji Leopard Sanctuary, Bera, Rajasthan